Benefits of Methane Digesters

 - a major annual expense (e.g. $45,000 for a 500 cow farm) is bedding.
 A methane digester typically produces twice the amount required by that farm.
 Quality, low pathogen, largely odor free bedding increases cow comfort – and cow comfort means more milk.
 Digester bedding also helps protect the herd from costly mastitis infections.
 Here is video from an experienced nutrient manger.

 - excess phosphorus can lead to serious environmental problems in water bodies such as Lake Champlain in Vermont and New York state (USA).
-With agricultural digesters, phosphorous can be somewhat concentrated in the primary solid separation process, and to an even great extent in a secondary solids system.
-Excess primary and secondary solids from biodigesters are now being sold and this market is expanding.
+With a digester, manure management becomes more flexible.
+Phosphorous is somewhat concentrated in the solids separation process.
+Excess and used bedding solids from biodigesters can now sold and this market is expanding.

-- separated liquids from the methane digester process have less total solids than separated raw manure and are more plant available.
-This means less chemical fertilizer needs to be purchased.
+- the liquid resulting from the digesting plus separation process has less phosphorus and total solids than separated raw manure and is also more plant available.
+This means less chemical fertilizer must be purchased.

 - wealthy homeowners and schools sometime threaten legal action against nearby farms due to manure odors.
 A digester reduces these by as much as 90% making the farm a good neighbor to both.